Elliot999/Simple-for-loop-done-3-different-ways/README.md

-# Simple-for-loop-done-3-different-waysSolution to task 3.2.1.6 LAB: Essentials of the for loop in Python Essentials 1 by Python Institutse.
-Done 3 different ways
+print("Simple-for-loop-done-3-different-waysSolution to task 3.2.1.6LAB: Essentials of the for loop in Python Essentials 1 by Python Institutes.") print("Done 3 different ways")